Just because we can do the impossible doesn’t mean we can do everything

 Impossible is a word in a fool’s dictionary – what is the spiritual perspective on this saying?

-To understand, let’s first differentiate between the impossible and everything.
+To understand, let’s first differentiate between doing the impossible and doing everything.

 We can do the impossible: Many of our limitations are self-imposed; they are justifications of our lazy mind, which is averse to the hard work necessary for doing anything ambitious.
-Disregarding our mind, when we strive determinedly in a mood of service to the Whole, the Whole empowers us to do things that we had considered impossible.
+Disregarding our mind, when we strive determinedly in a mood of service to the divine, he empowers us to do things that we had considered impossible.

 To illustrate this difference between the impossible and everything, consider Arjuna’s example.
 He was urged to fight the Kurukshetra war with the assurance that his enemies were already killed by divine arrangement (Bhagavad-gita 11.33).
 During that war, he achieved the impossible on several occasions, most famously when he penetrated through the entire Kaurava army to fell Jayadratha, the vile prince responsible for the death of Arjuna’s son, Abhimanyu.
-Yet despite achieving such impossible feats, Arjuna couldn’t achieve everything – he couldn’t save Abhimanyu, or for that matter any of Abhimanyu’s brothers.
+Yet despite achieving such impossible feats, Arjuna couldn’t achieve everything – he couldn’t save Abhimanyu.

 Think it over: